DitoHI/cosmosdb-graphql-boilerplate/README.md

 - Update user with the only one `isActived` true
 - Delete user by its parameters
 - Use [this library](https://github.com/okgrow/graphql-scalars) from @okgrow to use Scalar Type in GraphQL
+- Upload file with GraphQL dependency.
+Kindly check this [link](https://github.com/jaydenseric/graphql-upload) to get the knowing of how to send the files in query of GraphQL

 ## License